falkr/ttm4115/pages/prep-stmpy.md

 * We define a Python package called **STMPY** that supports the creation of state machines.
 * STMPY provides the classes **Machine** and **Driver**, which execute state machine behavior.
 * States and transitions are defined using Python dicts together with code.
-* The dicts for state and transitions correspond to diagrams and are easy to create, but need manual work.
+* The dicts for state and transitions correspond to diagrams and are easy to create but need manual work.
 * STMPY state machines can be combined with other Python code.
 Actions called from the state machine can execute other Python code, and Python programs can send messages into STMPY, so that they are received by state machines as triggers.